janek/dewebflow/README.md

 Download and rehost a Webflow website to avoid paying for it.

 ### Usage guidelines
-- Webflow is a great tool, consider paying for it if you can.
-Consider if your project is a bi/small, commercial/non-commercial, and what country it's based in
+- Webflow is a great tool, before skipping payment consider if you should pay.
+For example, if your project is a big or small, commercial or non-commercial, and what country it's based in
+- This project has limitations, so it might not work for your case
 - Webflow has a (paid) export feature, depending on your case it might be easier for you to just use that
-- This project has limitations, so it might not work for your case

 ### Limitations